Karma-Khameleons/bangazon-website/PULL_REQUEST_TEMPLATE.md

 ##Number of Fixes
-Type of number of fixes included in this PR.
+List of fixes included in this PR.

 ##Related Ticket(s)